 Lake Worth Electrocution Accidents

-Lake Worth, Florida, is the only South Florida city that creates its own power.
-The Tom G. Smith Municipal Power Plant is more than 100 years old, and despite upgrades, the power system remains outdated and in need of upgrades.
+Lake Worth, Florida, is the only South Florida city that creates its own power from its own power plant.
+The town of Lake Worth depends on the Tom G. Smith Municipal Power Plant for its power.
+The plant is more than 100 years old, and despite upgrades, the power system remains outdated and in need of upgrades.

-The unique situation in Lake Worth increases the possibility of electrical-related injuries and even deaths, in the municipality.Workers Face Higher Risk of Electrocution
+The unique situation in Lake Worth increases the possibility of electrical-related injuries and even deaths, in the municipality over its neighbors.Workers Face Higher Risk of Electrocution

 According to the Electronic Library of Construction Occupational Safety and Health, construction workers are at the highest risk for electrical accidents.
 Electrical workers suffer the most electrocutions per year, followed by general laborers, carpenters and roofers.